A1c0/Ant_Game_Qt/README.md

 ## Description
 ### For this project we had to create a 2D game inspired of the famous game "Ant Hill".
-The only rule was to respect the MVC.
+The only order was to respect the MVC.

 This game was created during our 4th year at the engineering school ESME Surdia between February and May 2018.

-The project is finished although we can always add updates.
+We have done your best to respect the deadline although our game can always been updated.

-In this projetc you will find an MVC architecture and also some class's which belongs to Qt and have an inherit process between them.
+In this project you will find an MVC architecture and also some class's which belong to Qt and have an inherit process.

 ## Result